Assassination of Charlie Kirk: Accused

-Tyler James Robinson (born April 16, 2003) is an American accused of being the shooter.
+Tyler James Robinson (born April 16, 2003) was identified as the suspect.
 The day after the shooting, his parents convinced him to come to their residence in Washington, Utah, after they recognized his likeness from news images that authorities alleged were of the shooter.
-Robinson told them he was fearful of being shot by police, or a SWAT team being sent to his parents' house.
-His parents contacted a member of their LDS congregation who was a retired detective who had previously worked for the Washington County sheriff.
-The retired detective called the sheriff and made arrangements for Robinson to surrender.
+As they discussed the situation, Robinson allegedly implied that he was the shooter and that he planned on committing suicide to avoid imprisonment.
+His parents allegedly were able to talk him out of doing so, but he hesitated to turn himself in out of fear of being shot by police or a SWAT team being sent to his parents' house.
+His parents contacted a family friend who was a retired detective and sheriff's deputy.
+The retired detective called Washington County Sheriff Nate Brooksby and made arrangements for Robinson to surrender.
 He and Robinson's father then drove Robinson to the sheriff's office the evening of September 11 and Robinson was taken into custody without incident.
-Governor Spencer Cox said the next day that Robinson was the only suspect.
-The manhunt had lasted 33 hours.

-Robinson, son of a social worker and a business owner, was raised in Washington, Utah, alongside his two younger brothers.
+The son of a social worker and a business owner, Robinson was raised in Washington, Utah, alongside his two younger brothers.
 Robinson's family are members of the Church of Jesus Christ of Latter-day Saints.
-Robinson's grandmother said most of the family are Republicans, and added that she did not know "a single Democrat".
-Childhood photographs show the Robinson family on trips to shoot guns and see weapons displays.
+Robinson's grandmother said most of the family are Republicans, and added that she did not know "a single Democrat."
+Childhood photographs show the Robinson family on trips to shoot guns and see weapons displays, including a visit to a military facility in 2017.
+In 2008, Robinson began attending Riverside Elementary School.
+He graduated from Pine View High School in May 2021, while earning college credit from Dixie State University (renamed to Utah Tech University in 2020) from 2019 to 2021.
+On May 31, 2022, Robinson and two family members appeared in a police body camera video being questioned by law enforcement after a traffic collision at an intersection.
 At the time of his arrest, Robinson was living in St. George, Utah, some 240 mi southwest of Utah Valley University.
 He was in his third year of an electrical apprenticeship program at Dixie Technical College.
 He had previously enrolled at Utah State University but dropped out after one semester.
-He graduated from Pine View High School in 2021, while earning college credit from Dixie State University from 2019 to 2021.